English Ivy Leaf Drop: Heat, Dry Air, and Sudden Environmental Change

 Excess heat causing chronic stress and progressive leaf drop

-English ivy's most common indoor leaf drop cause is heat.
-The plant functions best below 70°F and begins experiencing chronic stress above 75°F. In centrally heated homes maintained at 72–78°F — comfortable for people but too warm for ivy — the plant undergoes a slow, progressive stress response that manifests as inner-leaf yellowing and drop.
-The growing tips may remain active while the older inner leaves progressively drop, leaving bare stems with only the most recent growth intact at the ends.
-This is one of the most common ways indoor ivy 'dies' — not from a single acute event but from months of thermal stress.
+English ivy's most common indoor leaf-drop cause is heat.
+The plant functions best below 70°F and begins experiencing chronic stress above 75°F. In centrally heated homes maintained around 72–78°F — comfortable for people but too warm for ivy — the plant undergoes a slow, progressive stress response that shows up as inner-leaf yellowing and drop.
+The growing tips can remain active while the older, inner leaves progressively drop, eventually leaving bare stems with foliage intact only at the most recent growth near the ends.
+This is one of the more common ways indoor ivy quietly declines — not from a single acute event, but from months of accumulated thermal stress.

 Low humidity causing desiccation-related drop

-Transition from cool nursery conditions to warm indoor conditions
+Transition from cool nursery or shipping conditions to warm indoor conditions

-Garden centers and nurseries often maintain cooler temperatures than homes, particularly in fall and winter.
-A healthy ivy purchased in November that had been growing in a 55°F greenhouse display area will face immediate heat and humidity stress when moved to a 72°F living room.
-The transition triggers leaf drop within 1–3 weeks.
-This drop is frequently mistaken for disease or overwatering, when in fact it is thermal shock.
+Garden centers and nurseries often maintain cooler temperatures than most homes, particularly in fall and winter.
+A healthy ivy purchased in November that had been growing in a 55°F greenhouse display area will face sudden heat and humidity stress once moved to a 72°F living room.
+That transition often triggers leaf drop within 1–3 weeks of the move.
+This drop is frequently mistaken for disease or overwatering when it's really thermal shock from the abrupt environmental change.

 How to Fix It